Our school ethos

-The Willows is a “can do” school.
-Everyone is a leader and a learner and has control of their own learning.
+The Willows strapline is “I can”.
+Everyone is encouraged to be a leader and to take responsibility for their own learning.
 Everyone can achieve.
 Everyone is important and has a role to play.

 We strive for an atmosphere of mutual respect, where each individual is valued and listened to.
 Everyone has a voice.
 We actively promote high self-esteem and confidence for all.
 Risk taking is encouraged with the security and knowledge that we can learn from success and setback in a supportive environment.

 We aim to be an integral part of the local/wider community where a sharing of skills and knowledge is a vital part of lifelong learning.

 The Willows Lower School is a special place full of learning, laughter and friendship and where all children are happy, feel safe and valued.

 We provide the best education in a stimulating environment.
 The department develops a love of learning inspired by quality teaching, building and developing upon individual strengths and talents.
 We believe every child is entitled to enjoy his or her childhood.
 We teach the importance of moral values and provide the foundation for life long skills.

 We believe it is vital to work in partnership with parents and actively encourage them to become involved in the life of the school.
 We recognise the importance of continuity in the learning process and will share expertise and experience with other schools and settings.
 Learning is a lifelong process and it is our responsibility as adults to model effective learning.

 Our department fosters an ethos of challenge and high expectation with high self-esteem and respect and understanding of other’s cultures and beliefs.

 Our children need to develop skills and attitudes that will enable them to learn how to learn, become more socially adept and manage theirs and others feelings and emotions effectively.